Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Definitions

-Let $D$ be a disc with a marked point $*$ on the boundary.
-A {\em marked $n$-branched $G$-cover of the disc} is a quintuple $(Y,\pi,\bullet, S, \alpha)$, where \begin{itemize} \item[-] $S \subset D$ is a set of $n$ distinct points; \item[-] $\pi: Y \ra D - S$ is a covering map; \item[-] $\alpha: G \ra \Aut(\pi)$ is a map inducing a simply transitive action of $G$ on each fiber; \item[-] $\bullet$ is a point in the fiber of $\pi$ above $*$. \end{itemize} Note that we do not restrict ourselves to {\em connected} covers $Y$.
+\item[-] $\alpha: G \ra \Aut(p)$ is a map inducing a simply transitive action of $G$ on each fiber; \item[-] $\bullet$ is a point in the fiber of $p$ above $*$. \end{itemize} Note that we do not restrict ourselves to {\em connected} covers $Y$.
+We say two marked $n$-branched $G$-covers $Y$ and $Y'$ are isomorphic if there is a homeomorphism from $Y$ to $Y'$ over $D-S$, compatible with the remaining data.